Dieter-Fourie/Solid-Silver/README.md

 Select 'Home page' > Click on 'Settings' > Select 'Home Page" from 'Page type' dropdown list.

-Click on 'Content' > Change 'Page name' to 'Home' >
+Click on 'Content' > Change 'Page name' to 'Home' > Change 'URL Segment' to 'home'

 Add the following in 'Services1':